TaggrNetwork/Taggr/WHITEPAPER.md

 - The rewards are computed by converting `$min_cycles_minted` karma points to ICP at the same rate as cycle minting (`1 XDR` for `$min_cycles_minted` karma points).
 - Additionally to rewards, users that own tokens and were active within the last `$revenue_share_activity_weeks` weeks receive a share of $name's revenue proportional to their token share.
 - Users are excluded from both distributions if their ICP amount are smaller than `100` times the transaction fee.
 These users carry over their accumulated karma to the next round.

-## Token mining

-Currently, all users who earn karma, automatically mine `$token_symbol` tokens.
-The token minting happens weekly by converting the earned karma to `$token_symbol` tokens at an exponentially declined ratio.
-The ratio is 1:1 for the first `10%` of total supply, then drops to 2:1 for the next `10%` and so on.

 ## Bootcamp